 Monosodium glutamate (MSG) is a flavor enhancer commonly added to food.
 The Food and Drug Administration (FDA) has classified MSG as a food ingredient that's "generally recognized as safe," but its use remains controversial.
 We choose to not use it because we want to keep our meats all natural.

 All our animals are slaughtered at a local family owned butcher facility that is USDA inspected.
-They take the slaughtering process serious and follow all the proper procedures to ensure the animal is handled calmly and given a humane death.
+They take the slaughtering process serious and follow all the proper procedures to ensure the animal is handled calmly and humanely slaughtered.